berthubert/simplomon/README.md

 If you want a full featured complicated monitoring system, there is lots of choice already, and this isn't it.

-But if you miss features that should be in every monitoring solution, do let me know!
+But if you miss features that just make sense, do let me know!
 Open an issue please.

 ## Sample configuration (without Docker)
 Note that this configuration is completely functional, you need nothing